chuckreynolds/Selfish-Fresh-Start/readme.txt

 Release Date - 2017-03-21

+* new super duper plugin image assets for wp repo
 * tested up to WP 4.7.3
 * removed a couple deprecated calls but they didn't cause problems